 Scholarly Commons Citation

 Smith, Abbe, "The Burdens of Representing the Accused in an Age of Harsh Punishment" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 561.
+561.